 Type of Seeding Area Acres Fertilizer Ratio Lbs./Ac Lime Tons/Ac.
-Fertilizer Tons Lime Tons Seeding on 2" of Class A or B Topsoil The Contractor shall submi t soil samples for Cla ass A or Class B topsoil analyzed by a Department of Conservation and Recreation on approved laborator ry; A&L Eastern Agricul tural Laboratories, Brookside Laboratories, Spectrum Ar nalytical Laboratories, Virginia Tech Soil Te sting Laboratory, or Waters Agricultural Laboratories.
-S oil analysis of topsoil l shall including pH, extra ctable nutrients, soluble salts, mechanical analysis (compo sition), salinity, perce ntage of organic content, a and USDA soil texture class.
-Since the soil sample canno t he submitted by the (Contractor until after the n roject is awarded, the NMP derived fertilizer ratio and li 401010101010 AMEGICIONIO - 3 1015b.,40101010101017 that can be applied based on the soil test report and NMP 7 Junt and ratio of fortinger and can be applied based on
+Fertilizer Tons Lime Tons Seeding on 2" of Class A or B Topsoil VICTORION CONTROL OF THE PROPERTY OF THE PROPE analyzed by a Department of tural Laboratories, Brookside Laboratories, Spectrum A nalytical Laboratories, Virginia Tech Soil Tes sting Laboratory, or Waters ctable nutrients, soluble salts, mechanical analysis (compo osition), salinity, percen tage of organic content, a nd USDA soil texture class.
+Since the soil sample cannot be submitted by the Contractor until after the project is awarded, the NMP derived fertilizer ratio and l ime rate for the Topsoil , will be specified after th e start of the project.
+The District Roadside Manager will determine the amo unt and ratio of fertilizer the hat can be applied based on the soil test report and NMI

 Regular Seeding Fertilizer Rate rtilizer may be applie d for the life of the proje ect and will be applied with O TOTAL CONTROL OF THE PROPERTY OF THE PROPERT the Regular Seeding (core Active Construction (Chap mix).
-The rate and type 4 When the Engineer determs must be taken and tested, a for Active Construction (Co nd the fertilizer rates ar nd type must be applied in accordance with the NMP fertilization window, fertili zer and lime must be a cre of the fertilizer ration of CCE (± 10%).
-The grand the Temporary S oplied at the Temporary Se o as specified for Regular S balance of the fertilizer ar Seeding fertilizer and lime Seeding and the lime at the nd the lime (difference rates) may be applied as Temporary Seeding Fertilizer Rate the Regular Seed 2.
-If the area receive ng and lime at the rate O 2 -K 2 O), applied after absoil materials.
-Ing the Temporary Seeing rate of fertilizer and the Temporary Seeing the Temporary Seeing the Temporary Seeing rate of N-P 2 O 2 -1 of 1 tons/acre with 100% (construction resumes, is beling fertilizer rate is regraded)
+The rate and type 4 When the Engineer determs must be taken and tested, a for Active Construction (Co nd the fertilizer rates ar nd type must be applied in accordance with the NMP When the Engineer determs fertilization window, fertilidefined as 50% of the lbs/a rate of 1 tons/acre with 100 between the Regular Seeding directed by the Engineer to zer and lime must be a cre of the fertilizer ration (% CCE (± 10%).
+The ang and the Temporary S Temporary Seeding Fertilizer Rate The Temporary Fertilizer rate is defined as 50% of the lbs/acre of the fertilizer ratio (N-P 2 O 2 -K 2 O) specified for Regular Seeding and lime at the rate of 1 tons/acre with 100% CCE (± 10%).
+The rate of fertilizer (N-P 2 O 2 -K 2 O), applied after construction resumes, is based on whether or not the site is regraded to expose subsoil materials.
+1. If the area receiving the Temporary Seeding fertilizer rate is regraded to expose subsoil, apply the Regular Seeding rate of fertilizer and lime.
+2. If the area receiving the Temporary Seeding fertilizer rate is not regraded then apply only 50% of the Regular Seeding rate of N-P 2 O 2 -K 2 O and lime, no sooner than 30 days after previous fertilizer application.